MediatedCommunications/Mime-Detective/README.md

-# MC.FileDetection
+# Mime-Detective
-MC.FileDetection is a blazing-fast, low-memory file type detector for .NET.
+Mime-Detective is a blazing-fast, low-memory file type detector for .NET.
 It uses Magic-Number and Magic-Word signatures to accurately identify over 14,000 different file variants by analyzing a raw stream or array of bytes.

 ## Installing from Nuget
 ```
-install-package MC.FileDetection
+install-package Mime-Detective
 ```
-Then install one of the definition packs below.
+Mime-Detective includes a default set of definitions and can be expanded using one of the definition packs below.

 ## Getting Started

 Create a new engine and use the Micro definition pack:
 ```
-using FileDetection;
+using MimeDetective;
 var Engine = new ContentDetectionEngineBuilder() {
-    Definitions = Data.Micro.All
+    Definitions = Definitions.Default.All()
 }.Build();
 ```